ANKUSH-JPG/covid-19-project/README.md

-# covid-19-project(MACHINE LEARNING INTEGIRATION WITH DEVOPS)
+# covid-19-project(MACHINE LEARNING INTEGRATION WITH DEVOPS)
 Many of the people simply just learn Machine learning and build their Projects but the automation part which is also needed is never implemented .
 The implementation of Machine learning with DevOps is what the Industry needs.
 And this is the reason why most of the projects in Machine learning fails.
 # I would like to thank Mr. Vimal Daga for giving us such a great opportunity to learn and grow under him and create such a industry needed project